SeanBlair/SeanBlair.github.io/README.md

 ## Requirements

 To run the game locally requires an HTTP server such as Node.js's http-server application.
-Use a recent version of the Chrome brower to access the page.
+Use a recent version of the Chrome browser to access the page.

 ## Install